 Student Profiles: Tyra Beaman, C'2016

-Summer Internship Prepares Sophomore for New Academic Year
+Summer Internship Prepares Junior for New Academic Year

 The Gloucester Institute trains and nurtures emerging leaders.
 There, scholars receive support to conduct intensive research to discover the best solutions to the social, economic, and political problems facing the African-American community.
 International Studies major Sydney Mance, C'2016, also participated in the program.

 This profiles was featured in the Spelman Connection.
 Subscribe Today.